junbetterway/spring-cloud-func-aws-lambda-basic/README.md

 # Java Spring Cloud Function With AWS Lambda Basic
 Please check out my previous __[tutorial](https://github.com/junbetterway/spring-cloud-func-basic)__ which provides a basic introduction on using __[Spring Cloud Function](https://spring.io/projects/spring-cloud-function)__.

 This time, we will integrate Spring Cloud Function with __[AWS Lambda](https://aws.amazon.com/lambda/)__ which is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.

-You can check this __[link](https://docs.spring.io/spring-cloud-function/docs/3.1.1/reference/html/spring-cloud-function.html#_aws_lambda)__ for the complete guide on how to setup __AWS Lambda__ with __Spring Cloud Functions__.
+You can check this __[reference](https://docs.spring.io/spring-cloud-function/docs/3.1.1/reference/html/spring-cloud-function.html#_aws_lambda)__ for the complete guide on how to setup __AWS Lambda__ with __Spring Cloud Functions__.

 *__Note:__ We will use the __traditional bean definitions__ instead of the __functional bean style__ for this tutorial.*

 # Getting Started
-The main goal of Spring Cloud Function is to make your application code to be cloud-agnostic.
-Our entry-point SpringcloudfuncApplication.class
+The main goal of __Spring Cloud Function__ is to make your application code to be cloud-agnostic.
+Our entry-point __[SpringcloudfuncApplication](https://github.com/junbetterway/spring-cloud-func-aws-lambda-basic/blob/main/src/main/java/com/junbetterway/serverless/springcloudfunc/SpringcloudfuncApplication.java)__.class

 ```
 @SpringBootApplication